Gabe013/JSgetWidthHeight-DukeU/README.md

 # JSgetWidthHeight-DukeU
 A simple Width and Height Printer/Reader based on Duke University's Programming Fundamentals Course !!!
-SimpleImage mMthods are abstracted and, therefore, not implemented in this repository; see https://www.dukelearntoprogram.com/course1/doc/#simpleimage for more info.
+SimpleImage Methods are abstracted and, therefore, not implemented in this repository; see https://www.dukelearntoprogram.com/course1/doc/#simpleimage for more info.